FAQs

 Galleri is available by prescription only from your healthcare provider or on our website through an independent telemedicine provider.

 We would be happy to share information about the Galleri test with your healthcare provider.
-Please contact GRAIL Customer Service by filling out a support request or calling 833−694−2553.
+Please contact GRAIL Customer Service by completing the online form on the Contact Us web page or calling (833) 694‑2553.
 You can also download our Patient + Provider Discussion Guide to share with your provider directly.

 You can also request the Galleri test on our website through an independent telemedicine provider.